SciCatProject/documentation/Development/v4.x/configuration.md

     PROPOSAL_GROUPS [string] Optional Comma separated list of proposal groups with permission to create any proposals.
 Example: "proposaladmin, proposalingestor".
 For more details check: Scicat Documentation

     SAMPLE_GROUPS [string] Optional Comma separated list of sample groups with permission to create any samples.
 Example: "sampleadmin, sampleingestor".
 For more details check: Scicat Documentation

+## Jobs

+  CREATE_JOB_GROUPS [string] Optional Comma separated list of groups with permission to create any job.
+Example: "group1,group2".
+For more details check: Scicat Documentation

+  UPDATE_JOB_GROUPS [string] Optional Comma separated list of groups with permission to update any job.
+Example: "group1,group2".
+For more details check: Scicat Documentation

+  DELETE_JOB_GROUPS [string] Optional Comma separated list of groups with permission to delete any job.
+Example: "group1,group2".
+For more details check: Scicat Documentation

 ## Access groups from external administration systems

     ACCESS_GROUPS_STATIC_VALUES [string] Optional Comma separated list of access groups automatically assigned to all users.
 Example: "scicat, user"